jarilammi/lutheran.radio/README.md

 Compare this output to the security model defined in the app (found in ```DirectStreamingPlayer.swift``` as ```appSecurityModel```).
 If the app’s model (e.g., "landvetter") isn’t listed, it will fail validation.
 To update the list, modify the TXT record for ```securitymodels.lutheran.radio``` through the DNS management interface for the ```lutheran.radio``` domain.

+### Security Model TXT Record Usage

+Lutheran Radio's security system uses a DNS TXT record to ensure only trusted app versions can stream content.
+The longest practical TXT record length for this purpose is about 450 bytes, which fits within standard DNS limits and supports up to 40-50 security model names (like "mariehamn" or "landvetter").
+This is more than enough for the current 27-byte record.
+If you need to use more names in the future, check that your DNS supports larger messages (EDNS0) and test the app to confirm it can handle them.
+Keep an eye on how your DNS behaves to ensure everything works smoothly, keeping the app secure and reliable for all users.

 ### Security Model History

 To prevent naming collisions and maintain a clear history of security models, the table below lists all used security model names along with their validity periods.
 When selecting a new security model name, ensure it does not match any previously used name to avoid conflicts with older app versions or DNS TXT records.